 - Children in an enclosed cabin

 - Children on a vessel while an emergency rescue operation is underway

 In order to ensure the safety of all passengers, boats 16 ft. in length and under must be equipped with US Coast Guard-approved life jackets (Type I, II, III or V) for every person on board.

 Boats over 16 feet in length

-There is a mandatory requirement for all PWC occupants to wear a life jacket (Type I, II, III, or V).
+All persons operating a PWC or being towed behind a vessel are required to wear a US Coast Guard-approved life jacket (Type I, II, III or V).

-For more information, see New York Life Jacket Laws and Requirements.
+For more information, see California Life Jacket Laws and Regulations.

 Registration is not required for the following vessels:

 - Vessels 8 ft in length or under, propelled by sail (i.e. sail boards)